 This Mexican pulled chicken can be used for so many recipes.
 It cooks up in 45 minutes and is so tender and mouth-wateringly delicious.
 It’s perfect for any weekday dinner.

 2 chilies in adobo sauce + 2 tablespoon adobo sauce

 2 boneless skinless chicken breasts

 - Slice the onions finely.
 Chop the chicken into bite size pieces and set aside.

-- After about 25 mins, remove the lid and continue cooking the chicken for a further 5 mins.
+- After about 25 minutes, remove the lid and continue cooking the chicken for a further 5 mins.
 By now most of the water should have dried up.
-Turn the heat off and use a fork, rip the pieces of chicken apart to get the “pulled chicken” effect.
+Turn the heat off and use a fork to rip the pieces of chicken apart to get the “pulled chicken” effect.

 - Sprinkle with some fresh coriander leaves and enjoy with some fresh corn tortillas, a side of guacamole, and mango salsa (recipe coming soon).